bennyhuo/kotlin-coroutines-android/README.md

 `onClick` receives a suspend lambda as the body of the job.
 Once the button clicked, the lambda block will be started immediately on the main thread, and suspended at `delay(1000)`.
 If you leave the activity by pressing the back key, the suspend lambda won't be dispatched since the job is cancelled by the `MainScope` installed in the activity.

+### About Fragment

+Since `android.app.Fragment` is deprecated, we choose to support `android.support.v4.app.Fragment` only.
+If you include the library into the classpath, Fragment support will be automatically enabled for subtypes of `FragmentActivity`.
+Otherwise if you never use Fragment, don't worry, nothing will happen.

 ## Issue